 Their peaks and dips performance is good.
 Most of the entire frequency range is fairly flat, with a couple of noticeable deviations.
 There’s a dip in the mid-mids that pushes vocals and lead instruments toward the back of the mix, as well as a sharp peak in the low-treble that causes some harshness.
 That's followed by a drop in the mid-treble range that makes some sibilants sound dull and lispy.

 The TOZO T12 deliver remarkable stereo imaging performance.
-Their weighted group delay falls entirely beneath the audibility threshold, which guarantees tight bass and transparent treble.
+Their weighted group delay falls entirely beneath the audibility threshold, resulting in tight bass and transparent treble.
 The L/R drivers are also exceptionally well-matched in regards to amplitude, frequency, and phase response.
-These traits are important in accurately localizing objects and sound effects in the stereo image, which in turn makes for a more immersive listening experience.
-That said, these results are only valid for our test unit, and yours may perform differently.
+These traits are important in accurately localizing objects and sound effects in the stereo image, making for a more immersive listening experience.
+That said, these results are only valid for our unit, and yours may perform differently.

 These are the settings used to test the TOZO T12.
 Our results are only valid when the headphones are configured this way.